appsembler/UnlockerX/README.rst

 |travis-badge| |codecov-badge| |doc-badge|

-An app to manage (and remove) password and IP-based locks.
+An app to manage (and remove) both student-specific and IP-based locks in the Open edX platform.

 Overview
 --------